justingarfield/home-ops/terraform/README.md

 ```

 Note: Being new to Cloudflare recently, the fastest way I found to grab the record ids was to open F12 Dev Tools to the Network tab for XHR, then load the DNS -> Records page, and look for a call to `https://dash.cloudflare.com/api/v4/zones/<zone id>/dns_records?per_page=50`

+## Oracle

+Coming soon!
+I plan to introduce some of the Oracle Cloud Free Account tier resources here, such as ARM-based Compute.

 ## References